About this service

 What is 3D Printing?

 3D Printing is the process of converting a 3D Model into a solid, three dimensional object.
-The type of 3D printing used in the Inspire Maker Lab is the extrusion of molten plastic through the print head and deposited, layer on layer, to create the object.
+The primary type of 3D printing used in the Makerspace is the extrusion of molten plastic through the print head and deposited, layer on layer, to create the object.
+We also offer limited resin printing.
 Check out the library guide on 3D printing for more information.